-Macular pucker is a disease that affects the central retina, or macula.
+Macular pucker (also known as an epiretinal membrane) is an eye condition that affects the central retina, or macula.
 As the name suggests, it is caused by distortion or “squeezing” of the macula.
-The condition is also called “cellophane maculopathy,” because it can be caused by a thin, transparent layer of cellophane-like scar tissue tugging on the neurons of the macula.
+The condition is sometimes called “cellophane maculopathy,” because it can be caused by a thin, transparent layer of cellophane-like scar tissue tugging on the neurons of the macula.

 While macular pucker is a different disease than age-related macular degeneration, the two diseases can have similar symptoms, such as wavy or distorted vision in the center of the visual field.
 Macular pucker usually causes only mild distortion of vision in one eye; however, less often it can affect both eyes and can cause significant loss of central vision.